Friday 24 July 2020

 Kinsella's hunch proves correct — Jackson (a typically edgy Ray Liotta) and his condemned colleagues find their way to Iowa.
 However, further mysterious commands upend Kinsella's sense of accomplishment, compelling him to seek out reclusive writer, and erstwhile social justice warrior, Terence Mann (James Earl Jones), someone he believes to be in need of salvation.
 In doing so, he leaves sparky wife Annie (Amy Madigan) to stave off her brother Mark's (Timothy Busfield) attempts to buy the debt mounting against their property and sell it out from under them.

 Field of Dreams's middle portion sees Kinsella undertake an extended cross-country odyssey set to a playlist of throwback rock and roll.
-This quest is ably assisted by Mann and the doughty duo encounter Burt Lancaster's old ball player along the way, his respectable beat an elegiac trove of regal Americana.
+This quest is ably assisted by Mann and the doughty duo encounter Burt Lancaster's old ball player along the way, his small-town beat a trove of elegiac, regal Americana.

 And, yet, this is no road movie in the strictest sense.
 The Kinsella farm, a confluence of strangely compatible puzzle pieces — swaying crops and humble sporting arena is the film's home plate.
 Robinson downplays the fantastical nature of it all with an unfussy approach that allows the magic to speak for itself.
 Jackson and friends emerge from the corn, like pilgrims in the New World, their laddish jostling and muscular, old-fashioned jocularity a thing of wonder to those surveying them from the modest pinewood bleachers.
 The director colours it with an endless azure sky that gives way to a golden dusk, descending like a warm blanket.